jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 glm::mat4 MVP = camera.projection * camera.view * model;
 ```

 Compile and run your code to check that everything is working correctly.
-You can now comment out the codes used to calculate the view and projection matrices as this is no long used.

 ---